What we know about the Baltimore bridge collapse - KESQ

 “Obviously, it should be in the main channel, which is under that main span.”

-At least six people who were on the bridge at the time of collapse are still missing, Wiedefeld told reporters about eight hours after the crash.
+Six people who were on the bridge at the time of collapse are missing and feared dead, officials said at separate news conferences.
+They include people from Mexico, Guatemala, El Salvador and Honduras.

 All six are construction workers who were filling potholes on the surface of the bridge when the ship crashed, Wiedefeld said.
 The construction work “had nothing to do with a structural issue at all,” Wiedefeld said.